w3c/css-validator/README.md

 For a visual representation, see the [CSS Validator Sequence Diagram](https://github.com/w3c/css-validator/raw/master/docs/CSS_Validator_Sequence_Diagram.png), which is available in [png](https://github.com/w3c/css-validator/raw/master/docs/CSS_Validator_Sequence_Diagram.png), [graffle](https://github.com/w3c/css-validator/raw/master/docs/CSS_Validator_Sequence_Diagram.graffle) and [svg](https://github.com/w3c/css-validator/raw/master/docs/CSS_Validator_Sequence_Diagram.svg) formats.

 If you have any questions or problems with the validator, send us an [email](https://github.com/w3c/css-validator/blob/master/Email.html.en).

+Download and compilation of the software do not give the right to use the W3C logo on the service.
+The use of the W3C logo on your site requires prior approval from the W3C Team (site-policy@w3.org)